 We're not "shifty".
 It's just plain fear.

-We're a service area without a clearly defined consumer.
+We're a service without a clearly defined consumer.

 Sound like gobbledygook?

 Phrased another way...
-If consumers looking for dance lessons, had also taken private lessons in golf, skiing or even skateboarding... dancers wouldn't worry about sticker shock.
+If couples looking for dance lessons, had also taken private lessons in golf, skiing or even skateboarding... teachers wouldn't worry about sticker shock.